spotify/threaddump-analyzer/README.md

 * For top running methods belonging to only one thread, make a link from the top list method to the thread executing it.

+* For threads with a method in the top running methods at the start of the page, make a link from the top frame of the full stack back up to the Top Running Methods section.